-The England Roses claimed an exciting series win in New Zealand, winning two games to one and taking home with them the Taini Jamison trophy.
+The England Roses claimed an exciting series win in New Zealand, winning two games to one and taking home with them the Taini Jamison trophy for the first time since 2021.
 We have your series wrap, highlights and what both teams will be up to next.

-Contributors: Tobbey Keddy, Kariba McGinn + Nicole Mudgway
+Contributors: Tobey Keddy, Kariba McGinn + Nicole Mudgway

 Images: Danny Dalton + May Bailey